quotient-im/libQuotient/README.md

 qmake didn't really know about C++17 until Qt 5.12 so if your Qt is older you may have quite a bit of warnings during the compilation process.

-Installing the standalone library with qmake is not implemented yet; PRs are welcome though.
+Installing the standalone library with qmake has not been implemented.

 ## Troubleshooting